theopn/i3-sway-tips/README.md

 ; A1 Left click, A2 middle, A3 right click, A4 Scroll up, A5 scroll down, etc
 format = %{A1:notify-send "$(cal)"):}<label>%{A}
 ```

+To view the previous notification, use `dunstctl history-pop`.
+You can repeat this command until you get the desired notification.
+Newer version of dunst supports `dunstctl history`, which returns previous notifications as JSON format.
+The number of notification to be saved is controled by `history_length` variable in `dunstrc`.

 ## Polkit